-This is also the reason Google has ploughed huge resources into Google+ which is their answer to Facebook and Twitter.
+This is also the reason Google has plowed huge resources into Google+ which is their answer to Facebook and Twitter.

-One thing you can be sure of is that Google is going to get better and better at producing relevant and objective results – it’s business depends on it and it has thousands of PhD’s and propellor heads working day and night to achieve this objective.
+One thing you can be sure of is that Google is going to get better and better at producing relevant and objective results – it’s business depends on it and it has thousands of Ph.D.’s and propeller heads working day and night to achieve this objective.

-Many businesses have been ploughing huge resources into gaming search engine results.
-The results are dubious and often short lived.
+Many businesses have been plowing huge resources into gaming search engine results.
+The results are dubious and often short-lived.
 In some cases it can cause negative results if Google catches on to what you’re doing – and sooner or later they will.

 So what’s a business to do?
 After all search engines are a vital source of leads.